-On December 31, 2010 (Plan Merger Date), the Plan was merged with and into The PepsiCo Savings Plan (PepsiCo Plan).
-Following the Plan merger, benefit payments will be provided under the PepsiCo Plan and the Plan's interest of \$959,842,574 in the PBG 401(k) Plan Master Trust (PBG Master Trust) was transferred to the PepsiCo, Inc. Defined Contribution Plans Master Trust.
+On December 31, 2010 (Plan Merger Date), the Plan was merged with and into the PepsiCo 401(k) Plan for Hourly Employees (PepsiCo Hourly Plan).
+Following the Plan merger, benefit payments will be provided under the PepsiCo Hourly Plan and the Plan's interest of \$186,512,085 in the PBG 401(k) Plan Master Trust (PBG Master Trust) was transferred to the PepsiCo, Inc. Defined Contribution Plans Master Trust.